manju712/packt-terraform/ch5/root-module-example/README.md

 Input:
-vpc_cidr_block     - This is the CIDR block of VPC subnet_cidr_block  - With this variable you supply the cidr block for the subnets
+vpc_cidr_block     - This is the CIDR block of VPC subnet_cidr_block  - With this variable, you supply the CIDR block for the subnets The input is being passed in the terraform.tfvars file

 Output:
 vpc_id      - This gives the VPC ID that got created.